 The day begins with a succinct summary of the main points covered in the preliminary reading / preliminary module concerning the structures and competences of the EU.

 Group exercise: Who does what in the EU institutional system?

 In order to engage you actively, we present a simple model of the core EU policy cycle, indicating the main roles and functions that are involved.
 You will divide into groups and match schematic outlines with sets of institutional actors and instruments.
-This is followed by a debriefing that establishes the framework for the following sessions.
+A debriefing establishes the framework for the following sessions.